1535k/1535k/README.md

 Tony Stark (Iron Man)

 ### Now that you have some examples, I'll explain why they are <i> the </i> best characters:

+Morally gray characters are appealing because they represent most real people.
+It makes the character seem more realistic and sketched-out instead of a hero whose only personality trait is to save civilians and put the bad guys in jail.
+Don't you find yourself frustrated when a hero continuously fights the same villain and defeats them, yet they can't seem to finish them off?
+Yeah, I hate those characters too.